 5 Elana Kieffer.
 “Beyond age, race, and income: Sociodemographic factors to track during COVID-19.”
 National Council on Aging Blog. https://www.ncoa.org/topic/public-policy-action/.

 6 Centers for Disease Control and Prevention.
-“COVID-19 in Racial and Ethnic Minority Groups.” https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/racial-ethnic-minorities.html.
+“Health Equity Considerations and Racial and Ethnic Minority Groups.” https://www.cdc.gov/coronavirus/2019-ncov/community/health-equity/race-ethnicity.html

 7 Trull, Armando.
 “COVID-19 pandemic will impoverish millions of aging Americans.”
 National Council on Aging. https://www.ncoa.org/uncategorized/covid-19-pandemic-will-impoverish-millions-of-aging-americans/